How to Switch Between Git Worktrees

 # Create a tmux session per worktree

-tmux new-session -d -s main -c /home/user/project
+tmux new-session -d -s payments -c /home/you/code/acme

-tmux new-session -d -s feature -c /home/user/project-feature
+tmux new-session -d -s hotfix -c /home/you/code/acme-hotfix

-tmux new-session -d -s hotfix -c /home/user/project-hotfix
+tmux new-session -d -s review -c /home/you/code/acme-review

 # Switch between them instantly

-tmux switch-client -t main
+tmux switch-client -t payments

-tmux switch-client -t feature
+tmux switch-client -t hotfix

 wt-sessions() {